aws-samples/amazon-location-geospatial-agent/README.md

 Now, when prompted by the agent, we can use the following input to generate the heatmap.
 ```
-I've uploaded the file AB_NYC_2019.csv.
-Draw a heatmap of Airbnb listing price
+I've uploaded the file listings.csv.
+Draw a heatmap of Airbnb listing price.
 ```

 And then, let the agent do its thing!